jaeorg/nextjs-wp-qaorg1/README.md

 # Pantheon Decoupled Kit Next WordPress Starter 12

-There are two ways to get started with the Next WordPress Starter:
+There are two ways to get started with the Next WordPress Starter: qa

 **Option 1**: Use `create-next-app`